 The DVSA announced back in February that the format of the Theory Test was set to change on the 14th April 2020.
 But whilst preparation was under way to get the new style test rolled out across test centres, the nation was struck by the rapid outbreak of COVID-19.
-This has resulted in the DVSA announcing the temporary closure of all Theory Test centres curently up until the 31st May.
+This has resulted in the DVSA announcing the temporary closure of all Theory Test centres.
+More information on the re-opening of Theory Test centres can be found here.
 We know what you’re thinking - so what does this mean for the Theory Test changes and how will it affect me?
 Well let’s begin by going over what these changes actually are.

 What are the changes?

 In the current test format for learner car drivers, you are given 57 minutes to answer 50 multiple choice questions.
 You must score a minimum of 43 to pass this part of the test.
 After the multiple-choice questions, you will be asked to complete the Hazard Perception Test, which contains 14 video interactive clips.
 To pass the Hazard Perception Test, you will need to achieve a minimum of 45 points out of a maximum of 75.
 You must pass BOTH parts of the test.

 You’ll be pleased to hear that the only part of the test that will be changing is the written case study scenario (the one that forms part of your multiple choice Theory Test).
 Currently, learner drivers have to read this and correctly answer five multiple choice questions based around this scenario (found at the end of the multiple choice Theory Test).